-Our program integrates social, emotional, and behavioral, theories with current trends in criminology, psychology, and the forensic sciences.
-Our goal is for you to develop an appreciation for the worth and dignity of all people regardless of their background, origin, and life circumstances.
-The convenience of day, evening, and weekend classes will provide an opportunity for you to succeed in both your academic and personal goals.
+Our program integrates social, emotional, and behavioral theories with current trends in criminology, psychology, and the forensic sciences.
+The convenience of day, evening, and weekend classes will help you to successfully meet both your academic and personal goals.

-Graduates from the BS in Criminal Justice program currently work in the areas of private protective services, law enforcement, and corrections.
-Many graduates also continue their studies with graduate level training in other fields.
-The asset of having the knowledge and understanding of human behavior in the field of criminal justice, will enrich your skills to be effective and competent in future professions.
+Graduates of the program work in private protective services, law enforcement, and corrections.
+Many continue on to graduate-level training in other fields.
+Whether entering the workforce or pursuing additional studies, graduates of the program find that their deepened understanding of human behavior in the field of criminal justice enables them to be more successful at their endeavors.